Hudbay shares slump 20% after court bars construction at Arizona project

-TORONTO (Reuters) - Hudbay Minerals (HBM.TO) shares plunged more than 20% on Thursday after a court ruling barred the company from proceeding with construction at its Rosemont project in Arizona.
+TORONTO, Aug 1 (Reuters) - Hudbay Minerals shares plunged more than 20% on Thursday after a court ruling barred the company from proceeding with construction at its Rosemont project in Arizona.

 The ruling from the U.S. District Court for Arizona challenged the U.S. Forest Service’s June 2017 decision that enabled the company to move forward with a mine plan, which was approved in March.